France opens probe into Maltese journalist's murder - France 24

 Paris (AFP)

-French justice officials have opened an investigation in connection with the 2017 killing of Maltese journalist Daphne Caruana Galizia to determine if there was a French connection, they said Wednesday.
+French prosecutors on Wednesday launched an investigation into the business dealings in France of a suspect in the 2017 killing of Maltese journalist Daphne Caruana Galizia.

-One of those suspected of being complicit in Caruana Galizia's murder, Maltese businessman Jorgen Fenech, owns hotels and a racing horse stable in France that might have been used to make payments to Maltese political aid Keith Schembri and ex tourism minister Konrad Mizzi.
+In a statement they said were responding to a complaint filed in December by the family of the slain journalist and by French media rights campaigners Reporters Without Borders (RSF).

+Financial investigators would try to establish if business dealings in France by people under investigation in Malta over the killing had been linked to corrupt practices abroad, the statement said.

+In their complaint, the family and RSF accused Fenech of having used money from his French assets to bribe two senior figures inside the Maltese administration to win a major public contract.

+The complaint names them as Keith Schembri, former chief of staff to the then prime minister Joseph Muscat; and former tourism minister Konrad Mizzi.

-Caruana Galizia was probing alleged payments to Schembri, cabinet director to Malta's prime minister, and Mizzi, who formerly served as energy minister, when she was killed by a car bomb on October 16, 2017.
+Galizia Caruana was investigating this story when she was killed by a car bomb on October 16, 2017.

-Joseph Muscat, the Maltese premier at the time, subsequently resigned following accusations that he had interfered to protect Schembri and Mizzi.
+Muscat resigned as prime minister in December following accusations that he had intervened to protect Schembri and Mizzi.

-Fenech was co-owner of a group that won a large energy concession from the Maltese state.

-In December 2019, Caruana Galizia's family and the French media watchdog Reporters Without Borders (RSF) accused Fenech in a French court of being an accomplice to murder and corruption.
+The French prosecutors, in their statement, made it clear they would be cooperating closely with the Maltese authorities.

+RSF secretary general Christophe Deloire welcomed the new investigation as an important development.

+Writing on Twitter, he said it might shed more light on the what had happened behind the scenes of the assassination.

-His French activities might also have served to pay those hired to carry out the bombing, their legal motion argues.
+The complaint he helped file in December also suggested that Fenech's French business assets might have been used to pay those hired to carry out the bombing.

-The investigations by French officials charged with fighting corruption and financial and fiscal violations "will be carried out in close cooperation with Maltese justice officials in charge of investigating the murder," the French financial prosecutor said in a statement.

 After her death, a group of journalists who took up her investigation showed that 17 Black was owned by Fenech.